wesbos/es6-articles/61 - Sets and WeakSets.md

 You can also remove everyone from the set using `set.clear`, making it an empty set.

-We can callother methods, which cab be `entries`, `keys` or `values`.
-Call `people.values` and you can that the set's properties create a  `set iterator` which gives you all of the values.
+We can call other methods, which cab be `entries`, `keys` or `values`.
+Call `people.values()` and you can that the set's properties create a  `set iterator` which gives you all of the values.
 Because it's a set iterator you can loop over it, or you may remember from the generators videos, that this is a kind of generator.

-If we stick `people` in a variable, we can just call `.next` on it to view the items in hte set.
+If we stick `people` in a variable, we can just call `.next()` on it to view the items in hte set.

-What that probably means to you is, "Oh, cool, I can use the generator API on it with `.next` or I could feed it right into a `for...of` loop."
+What that probably means to you is, "Oh, cool, I can use the generator API on it with `.next()` or I could feed it right into a `for...of` loop."

 ```js
 const people = new Set();